-In The Ballad of Dorothy Wordsworth - Frances Wilson describes both the rectory and the church as follows:
+In Frances Wilson's novel "The Ballad of Dorothy Wordsworth", about the relationship between Dorothy and William, Wilson describes both the rectory and the church as follows:

 'The red and black bricked rectory of Forncett St Peter, halfway between the towns of Norwich and Diss, is found at the end of a long and tree-lined gravel path.
 Set in an isolated spot above a small rise in the River Tas, it is a handsome, comfortable Queen Anne house complete with a Dutch gable.
 Next to it lies the church of St Peter and St Paul, with its spacious graveyard, its rooks, and cowslips and striking Anglo-Saxon round tower built in flint.
 The light sandy loam of Forncett St Peter is markedly different from the rocky terrains that Dorothy had been used to in Yorkshire and Cumberland.
 Entering East Anglia even from London, you feel the immediate strangeness of the place, the way in which the flatness of the land exaggerates perspective and elongates the horizon, allowing long but disquietingly uneventful views, transforming the scale of things so that the spires and trees are given a squat appearance.
 It is a curious thought that it was here, under the ever-expanding East Anglian skies that Dorothy and William both Northern to the core, should nurture their future relationship.'

 The time in Forncett gave Dorothy her first real taste of rural living and undoubtedly left a lasting impression on her.
 She wrote frequently to William and to her childhood friend, Jane Pollard.
 Many of her letters survived and they tell us much about her life in Forncett.
 Shortly after her arrival here she wrote: